DouglasUrner/GDP-Catlike-Clock/Lesson Plans/Tutorial/Game-Objects-and-Scripts.md

-Catlike Coding

-Unity C# Tutorials
+*Catlike Coding: Unity C# Tutorials*

-Game Objects and Scripts

-Creating a Clock
+# Game Objects and Scripts: Creating a Clock

     Build a clock with simple objects.
     Write a C# script.
     Rotate the clock's arms to show the time.
     Animate the arms.

 In this tutorial we will create a simple clock and program a component to have it display the current time.
 You only need minimal understanding of the Unity editor.
 If you've played with it for a few minutes and know how to navigate the Scene window then you're good to go.

 This tutorial assumes you're using at least Unity 2017.1.0.

 It is time to create a clock.

-1

-Building a Simple Clock
+## 1: Building a Simple Clock

 Open Unity and create a new 3D project.
 You don't need any extra asset packages and you also don't need analytics.
 If you haven't customized the editor yet, you will end up with its default window layout.

-Default window layout.
+### Default window layout.

 I use a different layout, the 2 by 3 preset which you can select from the dropdown list at the top right corner of the editor.
 I customize that one further by switching the